 - Either you or your spouse has been granted Australian citizenship

-- Either you are your husband have been living in Australia for 12 months before applying for a divorce.
+- Either you are your husband has been living in Australia for 12 months before applying for a divorce.

 The most important question is what to do next?
 Where to go from here?

 We have helped thousands of separating couples-same as your case- and have a focus on the collaborative process.
 Ian Field is a highly experienced mediator and has conducted many hundreds of family law cases.
-To speak with someone that can help, call us on 1800 217 217.
-Aylward Game, Ahead of the Game.
+To speak with someone that can help, call us on (07) 4847 0198.